 We provide a United States flag to drape on a casket (or coffin) or place with an urn in honor of the military service of a Veteran or Reservist.
 Find out how to apply for this burial honor.

-You can get a burial flag if you’re the next of kin or a close friend of the Veteran or Reservist and any one of the descriptions below is true for that person.
+You may be eligible for a burial flag if you’re the next of kin or a close friend of the Veteran or Reservist and one of these descriptions are true for that person.

-One of these must describe the service of the Veteran or Reservist.
-They:
+One of these must describe the service of the Veteran or Reservist:

-- Served in peacetime and left military service before June 27, 1950, after serving at least 1 enlistment, or because of a disability that was caused—or made worse—by their active military service, or
+- They served in peacetime and left military service before June 27, 1950, after serving at least 1 enlistment, or because of a disability that was caused—or made worse—by their active military service, or

-- Served in the Selected Reserves (in certain cases) or served in the military forces of the Philippines while in service of the United States.
-For more information on either of these situations, call 1-800-827-1000, Monday through Friday, 8:00 a.m. to 9:00 p.m.
-(ET).
+- They served in the Selected Reserves (in certain cases), or served in the military forces of the Philippines while in service of the United States and died on or after April 25, 1951.
+For more information on either of these situations, call 800-827-1000, Monday through Friday, 8:00 a.m. to 9:00 p.m.
+ET.